 Bagged mulch, which is commonly bark, is convenient and does not require wheelbarrows and shovels.
 You can simply install it by sprinkling it around plants and then raking it smooth.
 It is often hard to tell how much mulch you need, so purchasing excess is common.
 Can you store bagged mulch?
 Yes.
 The key is keeping the product dry and ventilated when storing unused bagged mulch.

 How to Store Bark Mulch

 Mulch that comes in bulk by the yard is easy to store.
 You will want to move the leftover pile to a hidden place with weed barrier fabric or a large tarp underneath.
 Spread the pile out slightly to allow maximum air to flow around the mulch and prevent mildew and mold.

 Use a roof tarp anchored by soil staples or rocks over the pile.
 The mulch will preserve for several months.
 Don’t be alarmed if you see long, white, hair-like strands in the mulch when you finally use it.
 This is mycelia and is formed of hyphae, which are fruited fungal spores.
 Mycelia is good for plants and decomposes dead organic matter.

 What to Do with Leftover Mulch in Bags

 Bagged mulch comes in plastic sacks as a rule.
-These do not allow the mulch to breath and can increase the formation of mold and cause decay and odor.
+These do not allow the mulch to breathe, and can increase the formation of mold, decay, and odor.
 Poke some tiny holes in the bag if you are storing bagged mulch as it came for just a few weeks.

 For long term storage, pour the mulch out onto a tarp and cover it with another tarp to keep it dry.
 Let some of the edges poke up so air can circulate underneath and keep the mulch dry.
 Ventilation is important when storing bagged mulch to slow down the decay process and prevent fungal blooms.